-- 1057 patients with mild symptoms of COVID-19 and at least one risk factor for disease progression were included - o Patients were randomized to receive a single dose of sotrovimab 500mg IV compared to placeb - Most patients were younger (<50) and had one single chronic condition, with obesity being the most prevalent comorbidity - The primary endpoint was a composite outcome of all-cause hospitalization for >24 hours or death within 29 days of the receipt of the infusion - Out of the 528 patients who received sotrovimab, 6 met the primary endpoint of hospitalization or death vs. 30 of the 529 who received placebo (1% vs. 6%; p<0.001; ARR=5%, NNT=20).
-There were only 2 deaths observed (placebo arm); the primary endpoint was driven entirely by hospitalizations. - Hospitalizations were consistent with progressive COVID-19 requiting oxygen support and hospital-level care; only 1 hospitalization was not COVID-related - Secondary outcome results demonstrated that sotrovimab significantly reduced progression to severe/critical respiratory COVID-19 compared with placebo (1 vs. 5% p=0.002) - Sotrovimab did not reduce length of stay or ICU-bed-days - The proportion of patients reporting adverse events was similar between treatment groups; sotrovimab was well tolerated, and no safety concerns were identified; 6 patients in each placebo and sotrovimab groups experienced mild to moderate infusion reactions.
+- 1057 patients with mild symptoms of COVID-19 and at least one risk factor for disease progression were included - Patients were randomized to receive a single dose of sotrovimab 500mg IV compared to placeb - Most patients were younger (<50) and had one single chronic condition, with obesity being the most prevalent comorbidity - The primary endpoint was a composite outcome of all-cause hospitalization for >24 hours or death within 29 days of the receipt of the infusion - Out of the 528 patients who received sotrovimab, 6 met the primary endpoint of hospitalization or death vs. 30 of the 529 who received placebo (1% vs. 6%; p<0.001; ARR=5%, NNT=20).
+There were only 2 deaths observed (placebo arm); the primary endpoint was driven entirely by hospitalizations.

+- Hospitalizations were consistent with progressive COVID-19 requiting oxygen support and hospital-level care; only 1 hospitalization was not COVID-related - Secondary outcome results demonstrated that sotrovimab significantly reduced progression to severe/critical respiratory COVID-19 compared with placebo (1 vs. 5% p=0.002) - Sotrovimab did not reduce length of stay or ICU-bed-days - The proportion of patients reporting adverse events was similar between treatment groups; sotrovimab was well tolerated, and no safety concerns were identified; 6 patients in each placebo and sotrovimab groups experienced mild to moderate infusion reactions.

 The COMET-ICE trial was well conducted, with a high degree of generalizability posing no major concerns during critical appraisal.
-Sotrovimab is given a positive conditional recommendation by the Infectious Diseases Society of America and a Grade Alla recommendations supporting its use by the NIH.
+Sotrovimab is given a positive conditional recommendation by the Infectious Diseases Society of America and a Grade Alla recommendations supporting its use by the NIH, but those are likely to change with the emergence of the BA.2 variant.